 The buttery Aussie chardy from Newblood has only 1.3g sugars per 100ml and is triple distilled to retain the bold Chardonnay flavour and a crisp, balanced finish.

-Health benefits of non-alcoholic drinks
+Benefits of non-alcoholic drinks

-Several studies show that drinking non-alcoholic beer actually improves blood circulation.
-It’s also been shown than non-alcoholic beer can help to reduce inflammation.
 In a 2012 study published in the journal Sports and Medicine, researchers asked male marathon runners to drink non-alcoholic beer for three weeks before and two weeks after a marathon.
 They discovered that the antioxidant and anti-inflammatory properties in the phenols in alcohol-free beer actually helped to reduce muscle inflammation after exercise.

 The research showed non-alcoholic red wine also led to a significant decrease in other health conditions compared to the alcoholic wines.